mollycarroll/docker-genai-stack/readme.md

+# Molly's Analysis

+commenting throughout repo to understand low-level as well as mark w/ design notes for own version/implementation of RAG app

+## overall notes

+- Loader service is interactive w/ Stack Overflow data pipeline
+  - can use some of logic in the Streamlit script for initial seed and/or chat RAG
+  - initial seed not interactive/UI

 # GenAI Stack

 The GenAI Stack will get you started building your own GenAI application in no time.
 The demo applications can serve as inspiration or as a starting point.
 Learn more about the details in the [introduction blog post](https://neo4j.com/blog/introducing-genai-stack-developers/).